 Right now we’re currently growing thyme, green onions, Italian parsley, chives, sage and basil.
 But we’ve also already grown mint, and I hope to add tarragon eventually, too.

-DIY Herb Garden Planter Resource List
+Shop DIY Herb Garden Planter Essentials

 Now be sure to visit some of my friends who are sharing their garden ideas and inspiration below!